dcpf/lively-bank-transfer/README.md

 * Are the accounts attached to the Transfer object supposed to be the latest?
 I would lean towards looking them up when needed, and only have "from" and "to" acct IDs in the Transfer object.
 * Assuming there will be some other process that submits transfers in "pending" state (I.e., when processImmediately !== true).
 Not implemented for this exercise.
-* Transfer records in "apiError" state can be retried at a later date/time.
+* Similarly, Transfer records in "apiError" state can be retried at a later date/time.
 Not implemented for this exercise.
 * Obviously needs unit/integration tests to verify everything is working as intended.

 ### Original README: